ssabug/KickChat-Chataigne-Module/README.md

 # KickChat-Chataigne-Module
-A simple module to use Kick Chat with the Chataigne Software

-link :  <a href="http://benjamin.kuperberg.fr/chataigne/en" target="_blank">Chataigne Software </a> By Benjamin Kuperberg
+A simple module to use Kick Chat with the <a href="http://benjamin.kuperberg.fr/chataigne/en" target="_blank">Chataigne Software </a> By Benjamin Kuperberg

 # Requires
   - python 3